 A LINEAR polymer chain starts at the beginning and goes straight to the end.
 You can take your finger and trace the curvy path from one end to the other.

-To the rest of the world, "linear" means "straight and not curved" but for polymers, linear means "straight and not branched".
+To the rest of the world, "linear" means "straight and not curved" but for polymers, linear means "not branched".

 A BRANCHED polymer chain has extra beginnings (branches!) along the chain and so it has lots of ends.

 No matter where you start, you can't trace the entire polymer without backtracking.